opencog/atomspace/opencog/atoms/truthvalue/README.md

-The earliest design of Atomese realized that the crisp true-false of classical predicate logic needed to be generalized to floating point numbers, in part to allow calculations with "fuzzy logic", and in part to allow the application of concept from probability theory.
+The earliest design of Atomese realized that the crisp true-false of classical predicate logic needed to be generalized to floating point numbers, in part to allow calculations with "fuzzy logic", and in part to allow the application of concepts from probability theory.

 Rather than specifying truth values as a single float, two were